vsourirajan/vision_tranformer_rpe/README.md

 Each mechanism is tested on MNIST, CIFAR datasets

 ### How to Run:
+Note: If the Metal Performance Shaders backend is available, the model with train on the MacOS GPU.
+Otherwise it will train on the cpu
 - You can run the absolute positional encoding model with the following command: `python3 absolute_pos_encoding_vit.py`
-    - If the Metal Performance Shaders backend is available, the model with train on the MacOS GPU.
-Otherwise it will train on the cpu
+- You can run the absolute positional encoding model with the folliwing command: `python3 relative_pos_encoding_vit.py`

 ### Results:
 - Abolute Positional Encoding: